m3rcer/m3rcer.github.io/permalinks/PhishOPS/StartingPoint.md

 TLS encryption is a good practice to enable as they ensure the mails originate and are transported in a secure way.
 Basically a TLS certificate needs to be installed to secure the traffic.
 Grab a certificate for free using `letsencrypt` from `certbot`.
 Certbot is quite straightforward with its installation instructions.

-### Implementing an IMAP server/Desktop client - Dovecot.
+### Implementing an IMAP server/Desktop client: Dovecot

 Install an IMAP server to be able to easily setup a desktop client to send and recieve emails on the go remotely.
 This would work the same way you'd use a Desktop client to connect to a providers SMTP relay.
 You can use a remote desktop client like Thunderbird and use your SMTP server as a secure relay.   __Dovecot__ is my personal choice and is quite easy to setup and allows mailboxes and their indexes to be modified by multiple computers at the same time, while still performing well.
 Also ensure that you have set the A record on your Domain Name to the IP address of the Server before you do so.